 Previous Work

-At UCLA, Sarah focused on digital mapping and digital explorations of race, space, and the legal system in the US and Canada and developed experience as a curator, researcher, site designer, and programmer on a variety of public humanities projects.
-She worked with Dr. Mishuana Goeman (Tonawanda Band of Seneca) on Mapping Indigenous LA and Carrying Our Ancestors Home and worked with Dr. Sherene Razack on establishing The Racial Violence Hub and Race and Deaths in Custody.
+At UCLA, Sarah focused on digital mapping and digital explorations of race, space, and the law in the US and Canada and developed experience as a curator, researcher, site designer, and programmer on a variety of public humanities projects.
+She worked with Dr. Mishuana Goeman (Tonawanda Band of Seneca) on Mapping Indigenous LA and Carrying Our Ancestors Home and worked with Dr. Sherene Razack on launching The Racial Violence Hub and Race and Deaths in Custody.

 Before attending UCLA, Sarah received a Bachelor of Arts in Women’s Studies, English, and a Master’s in English from the University of Texas at San Antonio.
-Her Master’s thesis “Queer (Cyber) Spaces: Representations of Queer Subjectivities in Queer Digital Communities,” examines how online citizenship is shaped through software and site interfaces and how this impacts the staging and (re)presentations of queer identities online.
+Her Master’s thesis “Queer (Cyber) Spaces: Representations of Queer Subjectivities in Queer Digital Communities,” examines how online citizenship is shaped through site interfaces and how this impacts (re)presentations of queer identities online.
 She remains honored to be UTSA’s first Women’s Studies graduate.
-Her Honor’s Thesis entitled, “’No se raje, Chicanita’: An Exploration of Identity Politics, Social Scripts, and Power Negotiations in Latina Authors’ Youth Literature,” explores Latina-authored youth literature geared towards young Latinas and was specifically attentive to the politics of visual representation in children’s books.
-The thesis represented UTSA at the 2010 National Collegiate Honors Council’s Portz Scholars Award.
+Her Honor’s Thesis entitled, “’No se raje, Chicanita’: An Exploration of Identity Politics, Social Scripts, and Power Negotiations in Latina Authors’ Youth Literature,” explores Latina-authored youth literature and the politics of visual representation in children’s books.